Mexican golfer Maria Fassi to make history at 2019 Augusta National Women’s Amateur

-Maria Fassi remembers growing up in Pachuca, Mexico watching some of the best golfers in the world compete in the prestigious Augusta National Golf Club.
-She never imagined, though, that she would get to compete in the predominantly male golf club which started admitting women in 2012.
+Maria Fassi remembers growing up in Pachuca, Mexico, watching some of the best golfers in the world compete in the prestigious Augusta National Golf Club.
+She never imagined, though, that she would get to compete in the predominantly male golf club that only started admitting women in 2012.

-Fassi, 21, is now one of 72 players making history this year as they get ready to play in Augusta’s first-ever Women’s Amateur tournament starting on April 3.
+Fassi, 21, is now one of 72 players making history this year as they get ready to play in Augusta’s first Women’s Amateur tournament, which starts on Wednesday.

 “It's a huge thing.
 It's a historic event and we're just so lucky to be part of it,” Fassi told NBC News.
 “I'm just really excited to see Augusta for the first time.
 I've never been there.”